sterling312/genesynth/README.md

 * optimize orchestration and disk cache efficiency
 * optimize thread/process based generation
 * graph visualization
+* convert serial to autoincrement constraint for integer type
+* convert password to constraint of string type
+* fix time type

 ## nice to have features to add
 * support external scheduler